khot29/How-to-install-docker/README.md

-# On amazon Linux or debian based system
+# On amazon Linux    -- with yum as a package manager

    1 yum install docker

    2 which docker

-# On ubuntu system
+# On ubuntu system  -- with apt-get as a package manager

    1  sudo apt-get install ca-certificates curl gnupg lsb-release